-Enrollment is capped at 6700 students for the School Year 2022-2023.
+Enrollment is capped at 6300 students for the School Year 2023-2024.
 Enrollment will remain open until the cap has been met.
 After this point, our enrollment system will still accept applications, but students will be placed on the waiting list on a first come, first serve basis.
-Enrollment for first semester will close in either October or November.
+The last day to confirm enrollment for first semester is November 10, 2023.

 How many students are ahead of mine on the waitlist?

 School staff does not have access to this information.
 Students will continue to be granted admission on a rolling basis until the cap is met or until the first semester deadline has passed.
 Families have 48 hours to confirm enrollment before the waitlist moves to the next student in line.

 When does my computer arrive?

 Computers are loaned out on a needs only basis.
 It is the responsibility of the family to ensure that each student has access to adequate technology.
 If your student is loaned a computer, it will be processed and shipped by our corporate office at Pearson.
 Families will receive an email with tracking information from our partners at UPS.

 Kindergarten: 20 hours of work completed each week.
 1st-8th: 25 hours of work completed each week.
 9th-12th: 30 hours of work completed each week.

 Students, Caretakers, and Learning Coaches are able to view the Gradebook from the Connexus Home Page.
 The Gradebook updates throughout the day when assignments are turned in and graded.
 Viewing the gradebook will show the most up to date information for a student.
 Unofficial High School transcripts may also be viewed and printed from this page.

 Unofficial transcripts can be viewed and printed from the Gradebook in Connexus.
 Official copies of transcripts may only be requested by another educational institution.
 Previous SCCA Graduates may print their transcript from Parchment.